usnistgov/masskit_ai/README.md

 - Run `cd masskit_ai`.
 - Run `pip install .`.

-Whenever using the programs in Masskit, please make sure you initialize the appropriate package environment:
+Whenever using the programs in Masskit, please make sure you have initialized the appropriate package environment:

 - If you installed the CPU only version package environment run `conda activate masskit_ai_cpu`.
-- If you installed the GPU version package environment run `conda activate masskit_ai`
+- If you installed the GPU only version package environment run `conda activate masskit_ai`.